yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/_index.md

 ## Before image

-This refers to the state of the row before the change event occurred.
-This will only be populated in case of UPDATE and DELETE event as in case of INSERT and READ (Snapshot) events, the change is for the creation of new content.
+Before image refers to the state of the row before the change event occurred.
+This state is populated during UPDATE and DELETE events as in case of INSERT and READ (Snapshot) events, the change is for the creation of new content.

-At any moment, YugabyteDB stores not only the latest state of the data, but also the recent history of changes.
-By default, the history retention period is controlled by the [history retention interval flag](../../reference/configuration/yb-tserver/#timestamp_history_retention_interval_sec) applied cluster-wide to every YSQL database.
+At any moment, YugabyteDB not only stores the latest state of the data, but also the recent history of changes.
+By default, the history retention period is controlled by the [history retention interval flag](../../reference/configuration/yb-tserver/#timestamp_history_retention_interval_sec), applied cluster-wide to every YSQL database.

 However, when before image is enabled for a database, YugabyteDB adjusts the history retention for that database based on the most lagging active CDC stream.
-Now when a CDC active stream's lag increases, the amount of space required for the database grows as more data is retained.
+When a CDC active stream's lag increases, the amount of space required for the database grows as more data is retained.

 There are no technical limitations on the retention target.
-The actual overhead depends on the workload, therefore it is recommended to estimate it by running tests based on your applications.
+The actual overhead depends on the workload, and you'll need to estimate it by running tests based on your applications.

-You will need to create a CDC DB stream indicating the server to send the before image of the changed rows with the streams.
-To know more on how to create streams with before image enabled, see [yb-admin](../../admin/yb-admin/#change-data-capture-cdc-commands).
+You'll need to create a CDC DB stream indicating the server to send the before image of the changed rows with the streams.
+To learn more about creating streams with before image enabled, see [yb-admin](../../admin/yb-admin/#change-data-capture-cdc-commands).

 {{< note title="Note" >}}